Jbirch-Git/Jbirch-Homelab/EIGRP/EIGRP Unequal Cost Load Balancing/EIGRP EUCM Lab.md

 ![Topology](Images/Topology.png)

-Next we will enable un-equal cost multipathing by setting the variance to a multipler more than 1.
-In this case we will set the variance to 2 as the metrics between both routes will not exceed twice the Feasible distance of the lowest successor route.
+Next we will enable un-equal cost multipathing by setting the variance to a multiplier more than 1.
+In this case we will set the variance to 2 as the metrics between both routes will not exceed twice the Feasible distance of the successor route.

 Additionally I have increased the unequality between the two routes of R2 and R3 to help display the unequal cost multipathing better.